 Growing in popularity and demand, green energy tariffs are linked to renewable energy meaning the energy generated for them is done so through renewable means such as hydro (water), wind or solar to name a few.
 These tariffs can often carry a premium due to the cost of green energy but this is reducing as efficiencies are found in generating renewable energy.

 There are so many variables to this that there is no one set solution.
-To get the very best comparison, we recommend having a copy of your energy bill to hand and ensuring your meter readings are fully up to date.
+To get the very best energy comparison, we recommend having a copy of your energy bill to hand and ensuring your meter readings are fully up to date.
 Only be entering 100% accurate data can you get a truly accurate view of the best deal for you.
 This means having the following details to hand:

 You then need to ensure you are using an Ofgem approved energy price comparison website to ensure you are getting a full market view.
 TheEnergyShop.com has been accredited since 2003 but a full list of all websites can be found here.